KasparEtter/ef1p/pages/email/email.md

 The user name allows the mail server to determine the mailbox to which a message should be delivered.
 The hierarchical [Domain Name System](/internet/#domain-name-system) ensures that the domain name is unique, whereas the email service provider has to ensure that the name of each user is unique within its domain.
-However, there doesn't have to be a one-to-one correspondence between email addresses and mailboxes:
+There doesn't have to be a one-to-one correspondence between addresses and mailboxes:
-A mailbox can be identified [by several addresses](#subaddressing) and an email sent to a single address can be delivered [to multiple mailboxes](#alias-address).
+A mailbox can be identified [by several addresses](#subaddressing), and an email sent to a single address can be delivered [to multiple mailboxes](#alias-address).

 <details markdown="block">